-Another study found that nearly 50% of total workplace lost productive time (LPT), is due to depression.
-Of the employees who report being diagnosed with depression, less than 30% self-reported the use of antidepressants and the mean reported that medication was only moderately effective in treating symptoms of depression.
+Another study found that nearly 50% of the total workplace lost productive time (LPT), is due to depression.
+Of the employees who report being diagnosed with depression, less than 30% self-reported the use of antidepressants, and the mean reported that medication was only moderately effective in treating symptoms of depression.

 This same study estimates that depression costs U.S. employers $44 billion per year exclusive of costs associated with short and long-term disability.
 Furthermore, most estimates do not take into account lost productivity from co-morbid depression symptoms such as migraines/headaches, hypertension, gastrointestinal issues like irritable bowel syndrome, and low back pain.
 It would be safe to assume that estimates would be much higher if physical co-morbid symptoms were factored in.

 Other research investigates this issue from the flipped perspective.
-Namely, how are happiness and well-being scores connected to productivity and innovation?
+Namely, how our happiness and well-being scores connected to productivity and innovation?
 In 2017 Gallup and Sharecare announced that they completed more than 2.6 million interviews since 2008 to track and analyze the factors that contribute to higher levels of well-being for Americans.
-The Gallup-Sharecare Wellbeing Index dropped during 2017 due to declining emotional health, social well-being and purpose well-being.
-This was especially true for minorities, women, low-income groups and Democrats.
+The Gallup-Sharecare Wellbeing Index dropped during 2017 due to declining emotional health, social well-being, and purpose well-being.
+This was especially true for minorities, women, low-income groups, and Democrats.
 In the next section, we take a look at how workplace conditions are contributing to declining mental health.